-construct complex conflict maps in order to identify leverage points
+construct complex systems maps in order to identify leverage points for change

-identify gaps in analysis and strategy development critical to effectiveness and impact of a peace initiative
+identify gaps in analysis and strategy development critical to effectiveness and impact of a peace/development initiative

-provide the basis for evaluating programmes under uncertainty
+provide the basis for evaluating development programmes under uncertainty

-critically assess the strengths and limitations of systems approach to conflict transformation
+critically assess the strengths and limitations of the systems approach

 Mode of instruction